 WE HAVE BEEN TARGETED by a nationwide phishing scam using rabbis’ email addresses.
 The perpetrators pull names of clergy from websites, create a similar (but fake) email address using the name of a rabbi, then send out requests for money.
 YOU MAY RECEIVE AN EMAIL THAT APPEARS TO BE FROM RABBI.
 PAY ATTENTION TO THE SENDER ADDRESS.
-Mine was sent from firstname.lastname@example.org, and more recently from rabbidavidedleson56@gmail… THESE ARE NOT THE RABBIS ADDRESS.
-MARK IT AS SPAM AND DO NOT REPLY.
+One was sent from firstname.lastname@example.org, and more recently from rabbidavidedleson56@gmail… THESE ARE NOT THE RABBIS ADDRESS.
+MARK SUCH EMAILS AS SPAM AND DO NOT REPLY.
 If you reply, you will receive a follow up email requesting gift cards, money or personal information.
 Moreover, you may expose your own personal email address to the spammers, who may share your email address with others of their ilk.

 As a matter of policy, we do not display or link personal email addresses on the website.
 That said, the webmaster cannot control the use of personal email addresses in newsletters or externally created documents that are added to the website.
-Check the To: address of the email; it may be one of our Temple Sinai aliases, e.g. email@example.com, etc. Those addresses can be easily gleaned from the website.
-The problem is that if you reply to one of these emails using your personal email address, the perpetrators will have you personal address.
+Check the To: address of the email; it is likely to be one of our Temple Sinai aliases, e.g. email@example.com, chaverim@, brotherhood@, etc. Those addresses can be easily obtained from the website.
+The problem is, if you reply to one of these emails using your personal email address, the perpetrators will then have your personal address.

 Please note that all our fundraising efforts are publicized temple-wide.
 Should you receive a monetary request that is said to be from a member of our clergy or staff, please report it to the office immediately.
 Federal authorities would like us to forward these emails for follow up.